The world inherits the many failed standards of Cain.

 Next, Josephus makes a curious statement: “He also introduced a change in that way of simplicity wherein men lived before, and was the author of measures and weights.”
 Why would simplicity and weights and measures be contrasted in the same sentence?
 Would not weights and measures be simplicity itself?
 What does all of this mean?

 Cain builds the first walled city*, but not as a convenience nor to keep the wind out of his camp.
 He constructs the city to protect his loot.
-Boundaries on conquered lands are measured, therein to tax according to the yield.
+Boundaries on conquered lands are measured therein to tax according to the yield.
 Cain does not develop weights as a standard for commerce so much as to weigh metals, grain, and other produce to give ‘measure and weight’ to his wealth.
 Essentially, Cain is represented as establishing the first government, and he is not about doing good.
 In other words, weights and measures are inserted into this world after an unrighteous reason and not to assist humankind, except to assist Cain.
-Commerce had changed and men changed with it.
+Commerce had changed, and men changed with it.

 *Josephus names the city as Nod.